-where $t{\it sim}$ is the time of simulation and equals to 10 second.
+To demonstrate the robustness of the proposed controller, some performance indices: the Integral of Absolute value of the Error (IAE), the Integral of Square Error (ISE) and the Integral of the Time multiplied of Square Error (ITSE) are being used.
 It is noteworthy that the lower the value of these indices is, the better the system response in terms of time domain characteristics [46].
 Numerical results of performance robustness for all controllers are listed in Table (2) under large change of load torque, and parameters of wind turbine system.
 It can be seen that the values of these system performance with the ICA are smaller compared with those of GA and ZN.
 This demonstrates that the overshoot, settling time and speed deviations of all units are greatly decreased by applying the proposed ICA based tuned PI.
 Eventually, values of these indices are smaller than those obtained by PSO in [22].

-Table.
-2. The performance indices for all controllers.
+Table.2.
+The performance indices for all controllers.